 additional family member) to help cover the rental of the theatre, sound and

-for music and theatre students to cover chair rental.
+for music and theatre students to cover costs associated with these

 LaBelle Performing Arts follows